edouarde1/DBN-calendar-api/README.md

 Features that were not implemented:

 - a simulation setting for fixing hidden evidence.
 We determined that this was not necessary for the application to function.
+- use the input for the user's level of forgetfulness as evidence in the DBN.
+Currently, forgetfulness is a hidden and temporal variable with a transition function.
+Ideally, forgetfulness would be infuenced by an observable variable.
+See above in our list of ideas for improvements.